PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-22 11:38:51
+Last updated: 2024-04-22 11:39:24
-Random Quote: Best way to catch the smart ones?
-Get an idiot working for them. - Jaime Kuykendall
+Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn